Causal screening for dynamical systems: HAWKES PROCESSES

 \begin{defn}[Parent graph] Let $\mathcal{D} = (V,E)$ be a causal graph and let $O\subseteq V$.
 The {\it parent graph} of $\mathcal{D}$ on nodes $O$ is the graph $(O,F)$ such that for $\alpha,\beta\in O$, the edge $\alpha\rightarrow \beta$ is in $F$ if and only if the edge $\alpha\rightarrow\beta$ is in the causal graph or there is a path $\alpha \rightarrow \delta_1 \rightarrow \ldots \rightarrow \delta_k \rightarrow \beta$ in the causal graph such that $\delta_1,\ldots,\delta_k \notin O$, for some $k>0$ . \end{defn}

-The parent graph thus encodes whether or not an observed process is a 'causal ancestor' of another.
 We denote the parent graph of the causal graph by $\mathcal{P}_O(\G)$, or just $\mathcal{P}(\G)$ if the set $O$ used is clear from the context.
 In applications, a parent graph may provide answers to important questions as it tells us the causal relationships between the observed nodes.
-A similar idea was applied in \cite{magliacaneACI2016}.
+A similar idea was applied in DAG-based models by \cite{magliacaneACI2016}, though that paper describes an exact method and not a screening procedure.
 In large systems, it can easily be infeasible to learn the complete independence structure of the observed system, and we propose instead to estimate the parent graph which can be done efficiently.
 In the supplementary material, we give another characterization of a parent graph.
 Figure \ref{fig:paG} contains an example of a causal graph and a corresponding parent graph.

-\subsection{Local independence}
+\subsection{LOCAL INDEPENDENCE}

-Local independence has been studied by several authors and in different classes of continuous-time models as well as in time series \cite{aalen1987, didelez2000, didelez2008, eichler2010}.
-We give an abstract definition of local independence, following the exposition in \cite{mogensenUAI2018}.
+Local independence has been studied by several authors and in different classes of continuous-time models as well as in time series \citep{aalen1987, didelez2000, didelez2008, eichler2010}.
+We give an abstract definition of local independence, following the exposition by \cite{mogensenUAI2018}.

 \begin{defn}[Local independence] Let $X$ be a multivariate stochastic process and let $V$ be an index set of its coordinate processes.
-Let $\mathcal{F}_t^D$ denote the complete and right-continuous version of the $\sigma$-algebra $\sigma(\{X_s^\alpha: s\leq t,\alpha \in D \})$.
+Let $\mathcal{F}_t^D$ denote the complete and right-continuous version of the $\sigma$-algebra $\sigma(\{X_s^\alpha: s\leq t,\alpha \in D \})$, $D \subseteq V$.
 Let $\lambda$ be a multivariate stochastic process (assumed to be integrable and c\`adl\`ag) such that its coordinate processes are indexed by $V$.
 For $A,B,C\subseteq V$, we say that $X^B$ is $\lambda$-locally independent of $X^A$ given $X^C$ (or simply $B$ is $\lambda$-locally independent of $A$ given $C$) if the process

 has an $\mathcal{F}_t^C$-adapted version for all $\beta\in B$.
 We write this as $A\not\rightarrow_\lambda B \mid C$, or simply $A\not\rightarrow B \mid C$. \end{defn}